 Also in Bucerias for lesbian women - Bucerias is a village of several thousand people located about 15 miles north of Puerto Vallarta in the state of Nayarit, Mexico (sometimes called the Riviera Nayarit coastal area).
 Bucerias is located between Nuevo Vallarta and La Cruz de Huanacaxtle, tends to be more relaxed than Vallarta and has a small but growing expatriate community.
 Many pleasant accommodations with moderate prices are on or near the water and the town has one of the longest stretches of beach on Banderas Bay.
 Now a popular vacation destination with many Canadian tourists because of its more economical prices for food and lodging, Bucerias' architecture is noted for cupolas (domes) and there are hundreds of them on buildings throughout the town.
 Open air palapa-roofed restaurants serve fresh seafood and the relatively uncrowded beaches have gentle surf.
 Joann Quickstad and Patricia Mendez (photo at left), who lived in Puerto Vallarta for 10 years and who have been a couple for many years, reside in Bucerias and manage Casa Tranquila at #7-A Morelos street with one bedroom apartments.
 Joann practices massage with Swedish, reflexology and aromatherapy.
 As well as managing lesbian-friendly Casa Tranquila, they have devoted their spare energy to volunteer work in the Puerto Vallarta community as coordinators of medical services for the International Friendship Club.
 Telephone: (329)-298-1767

-Please Note that while most of the Puerto Vallarta bars, clubs, bed and breakfasts and hotels that advertise in this publication are nearly all exclusively gay-owned or operated, a good number of the Puerto Vallarta stores, art galleries, restaurants, realtors and service providers that advertise in Mark and David's Gay guide are not gay-owned, but cater to the general public and conveniently advertise there for business purposes in the pursuit of gay money or "pink pesos" - so one might therefore consider them to be gay-friendly.
+Please Note that while most of the Puerto Vallarta bars, clubs, bed and breakfasts and hotels that advertise in these publications are nearly all exclusively gay-owned or operated, a good number of the stores, art galleries, restaurants, realtors and service providers that advertise in them are not, and cater to the general public and conveniently advertise there for business purposes in the pursuit our "pink pesos" - so one might therefore consider them to be gay-friendly.

 There is rarely any mention of the gay and lesbian community in the local English press, but here are the majority of them anyway.
 The most useful and best of these is perhaps Bay Vallarta a relatively new entertainment guide which has the most complete listings of what to do in Puerto Vallarta that I've seen.
 At more than 70 pages, just about everything and everybody is listed, from events, health, art galleries and home delivery to bars, live music and sports, and best of all the Puerto Vallarta gay community gets its own page.
 Additionally it has articles on a variety of topics such as ecology, culture, theater, movie reviews and cuisine.
 The local weekly the P.V.
 Tribune is useful and has some informative articles in English and French.
 Vallarta Today is the only local daily English newspaper and contains a lot of advertising, but there is a dining guide section and some general tourist information.
 These are all free and somewhat widely distributed.
 The glossy Vallarta Lifestyles is a quarterly magazine for sale, with top quality production value and many photos.
 Somewhat like this website it would include info on restaurants, shopping, art & culture, activities and tourist attractions, but also profiles and pics of local people out and about.